thmsbfft/oryoki/USER-MANUAL.md

 # Preferences
 For default interface state and a couple options.
 Preferences are stored in a json file and can be reset to factory settings.

-# Omnibox
+# Search Dictionary
-`CMD+L` bring up the omnibox.
-It serves as the URL and search bar.
-The search dictionary `Oryoki > Search Dictionary...` allows to search directly for wikipedia articles, images, dev docs, etc. The dictionary is entirely customizable, so you add your own.
+`CMD+L` brings up the omnibox.
+The search dictionary allows to search directly for wikipedia articles, images, dev docs, etc. The dictionary is entirely customizable, so you can add your own.

 # Devtools
 `CMD+ALT+I` for standard Chrome devtools.